wp-plugins/prizm-cloud-document-viewer/readme.txt

 You can view our [demo](http://www.prizmviewer.com/demo.html), our [how-to's](http://www.prizmviewer.com/documentation.html), and our [community](http://community.prizmcloud.com/).
 We also have a [github repository](https://github.com/Accusoft/PrizmCloud-Wordpress) with a wiki.

-You will need to [sign up for a Prizm Cloud account](http://accounts.prizmcloud.com/?type=viewer).
-Don't worry, it's free.
+First, you will need to [sign up for free a Prizm Cloud account](http://accounts.prizmcloud.com/?type=viewer) to begin using the Prizm Viewer plugin.

 == Installation ==